Delyas History, Family Crest & Coats of Arms

-Scotland were the ancestors of first people to use the name Delyas.
+The Pictish clans of ancient Scotland were the ancestors of first people to use the name Delyas.
 The name was found in a place named Dallas in Moray, near the royal burgh of Forres.
 The place name Dallas comes from the Gaelic dail or "meadow," and fas or "dwelling."
 Another source claims "this place takes its name from the two Gaelic words dale, a vale or plain, and uis, contracted from uisge, water."
-CITATION[CLOSE]

 Early Origins of the Delyas family

-Another 146 words (10 lines of text) covering the years 1292, 1600, 1756, 1824 and are included under the topic Early Delyas History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Delyas research.
+Another 102 words (7 lines of text) covering the years 1292, 1600, 1756, 1824 and are included under the topic Early Delyas History in all our PDF Extended History products and printed products wherever possible.

 Delyas Spelling Variations